javorkabotond/js-todo-app/README.md

 ### Delete task

 The user can delete a task.
-We will listen for the click event on the delete icon then grab the key of the parent and pass it off to the deleteTodo function which will remove the corresponding todo object in todoItems array send the todo item to renderTodo() to be removed from the dom.
+We will listen for the click event on the delete icon then grab the key of the parent and pass it off to the `deleteTodo()` function which will remove the corresponding todo object in todoItems array send the todo item to `renderTodo()` to be removed from the dom.

+### Rename task

+The user can rename a task.
+We will listen for the clic event on the edit icon and appear text input with the text and save button.
+Then we can change text for task.
+After we click save button then grab the key of the parent and pass it off to the `editTodo()` function which will update the orresponding todo object in todoItems array send the todo item to `renderTodo()` to be removed from the dom.

+### Filter tasks by completion

+We will click the select button what contain three options:

+- `All`: We will see all task.
+- `Completed`: We will see completed task
+- `Not completed`: We will see not completed task

+When user will choose option then call `renderTodo()` what refresh dom.

 ## Running tests